anagha-ravinarayan/quote-generator/README.md

 # Random Quote Generator

-A responsive, mobile-friendly website which generates random motivational quotes at the click of a button.
+A responsive, mobile-friendly website which generates random motivational quotes in one click.
+You can also tweet the quote at the click of a button!

 Hosted at **https://anagha-ravinarayan.github.io/quote-generator/**